 This why it’s so important to know what goes into your muffin, if you can’t live without them.

-The supermarket cereal aisle generally contains two major ingredients: processed wheat and sugar – and boy, does your average cereal have a lot of sugar!
+The supermarket cereal aisle generally contains two major ingredients: processed wheat and sugar.

 And while meat can have health benefits, it’s all about moderation and trying to avoid extremely processed meat food groups as much as possible.